sdaza/mortality-incarceration-paper/README.md

-# Consequences of Incarceration for Mortality
+# Consequences of Incarceration for Mortality in the US

 This repository contains the code and simulation exercise discussed on the paper *The Consequences of Incarceration for Mortality in the US*.